YingqiangYuan/yq_delta_lake_and_polars_poc-project/examples/06-full-etl/README.md

 - 3 brand new transactions
 - 2 transactions with transaction_id overlapping batch_1 (to test merge dedup)

+## Run order

+These scripts form a pipeline and must be run sequentially: ``s01 → s02 → s03``.
+Each script depends on the Delta tables created by the previous one.

 ## Scripts

 ### s01_bronze_write.py